Skip to content

 “Distributions from ABLE Accounts”

 This form reports distributions from Achieving a Better Life Experience (ABLE) accounts.It tracks withdrawals from these accounts, which are used for disability-related expenses.You withdrew $2,000 from your ABLE account to cover medical expenses.
 Your ABLE account administrator sends you a 1099-QA.
-This form helps you report the distribution and ensure it’s used for qualified expenses.
+Thus, this form helps you report the distribution and ensure it’s used for qualified expenses.

 1099-H